EcologiaMolecular/TallerBio/content/authors/Robin/_index.md

 ---
 # Display name
-title: Diana Oaxaca
+title: Robin Rohwer

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Ayudante
+role: Ponente

 # Organizations/Affiliations
 organizations:
-  - name: IBT - UNAM
+  - name: The University of Texas at Austin
     url: ''

 # Short bio (displayed in user profile at end of posts)